rupamkumar1/IE-609-Group-5-/README.md

 # IE-609-Group-5-
-''' This repo is for the IE 609 final project submission purpose.
+''' This repo is for the IE 609 final project submission purpose for group 5.
+Group 5 members include Aniirudh Ramesh, Darron Lockett, Rupam Kumar Dey, and Yue Yao.
 We uploaded different different scripts here for different part of experiment done.
 Overall you wil get five files here.
 They are as follows:
 1. `Deterministic_model.ipynb` - to show the deterministic model
 2. `changing_investment_period.ipynb` - to show the impact on run time and objective value when number of investment periods are changed